 WRPM was a response to the political context of its time and the archive can be used to encourage the on-going debate that it both generated and responded to.
 The archive will enable students at Goldsmiths and research departments to explore and research topics such as the socio-cultural position of women in music, power relationships within a cultural industry, and patterns and pathways of developing identity.
 It is an example of a 'small business enterprise' run by and for women as an alternative to the mainstream which had an impact on women's creativity.
 It also highlights the importance of including gender as a key aspect in all research.

-WRPM recordings (archive catalogue)
+WRPM Papers, Posters and t-shirts (archive catalogue)

 WRPM recordings (pdf)

 The WRPM collection is located in Special Collections & Archives on the ground floor of the Library.
 To make an appointment please phone Special Collections on 020 7717 2295 or email special.collections (@gold.ac.uk).